PANWANG2014/miRACLe/README.md

 	The remainder of the file contains sample identifiers used in the miRNA and mRNA expression files.
 There is one line for each sample.
 Each line contains the identifiers for that sample.<br>

 #### <a name="4">2.2 Script Execution</a><br>
 miRACLe is written in R. The source code of [miRACLe](https://github.com/PANWANG2014/miRACLe/blob/master/miRACLe/miRACLe.R) consists of three parts, namely, 'FUNCTIONS', 'DATA INPUT' and 'MAIN PROGRAM'.
-The users only need to focus on the 'DATA INPUT' part, which consists of two parts as follows:<br>
+The main function "miracle" in the "MAIN PROGRAM" calculates the miracle score for each miRNA-mRNA pair, based on which all putative MMIs are ranked.
+The essential inputs that the miRACLe algorithm requires to run includes two parts:<br>

-The first part contains the sequence-based interaction scores (seqScores) for putative miRNA-mRNA pairs.
+The first part contains the sequence-based interaction scores (seqScore) for putative miRNA-mRNA pairs.
 These scores are originally obtained from TargetSan v7.2 (TargetScan7\_CWCS\_cons and TargetScan7\_CWCS), DIANA-microT-CDS (DIANA\_microT\_CDS), MirTarget v4 (MirTarget4), miRanda-mirSVR (miRanda\_mirSVR) and compiled by the developers to fit the model.
 Default is **TargetScan7\_CWCS\_cons**.
 The other scores can be downloaded [here](https://figshare.com/s/0b7c68cd5152da27a191).<br>

+> seqScore = as.matrix(read.table("TargetScan7_CWCS_cons.txt", head = TRUE, sep = "\t"))<br>

 User can also provide their own sequence matching scores, as long as the format of input file meets the requirements.
 Specifically, the first line must contain the label Names for mRNAs, miRNAs and their associated interaction scores.
 The remainder of the file contains RNA identifiers corresponding to those used in the expression files and the scores for each miRNA-mRNA pair.
 Note that the first column must contain identifiers for mRNAs, the second column must contain identifiers for miRNAs with the third column containing the associated scores.<br>

-> seqScore = as.matrix(read.table("TargetScan7_CWCS_cons.txt", head = TRUE, sep = "\t"))<br>

 The second part contains paired miRNA-mRNA expression profiles and should be provided by the users.

->sampleMatch = as.matrix(read.table("TCGA\_HNSC\_sampleMatch.txt", head = TRUE, sep = "\t"))<br>
+>sampleMatch = as.matrix(read.table("Test\_sampleMatch.txt", head = TRUE, sep = "\t"))<br>
->mirExpr = as.matrix(read.table("HNSC\_miRNA\_expression.txt", head = FALSE, sep = "\t"))<br>
+>mirExpr = as.matrix(read.table("Test\_miRNA\_expression.txt", head = FALSE, sep = "\t"))<br>
->tarExpr = as.matrix(read.table("HNSC\_mRNA\_expression.txt", head = FALSE, sep = "\t"))<br>
+>tarExpr = as.matrix(read.table("Test\_mRNA\_expression.txt", head = FALSE, sep = "\t"))<br>

+The "miracle" function also provides three optional parameters for users, which are: exprFilter (filter of expression profile, miRNAs/mRNAs that are not expressed in more than a given percentage of samples will be removed, default is 1), samSelect (sample selection, users can select a subset of all samples to analyze, default is no selection applied) and OutputSelect (logical variable, select “TRUE” to return the top 10 percent-ranked predictions by scores, and “FALSE” to return the whole prediction result.
+Default is TRUE).

-We also provide an [**R package**](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) of the algorithm for more skilled users.
+We also provide an [**R package**](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) of the algorithm.

 ---
 ### <a name="5">3.
 Benchmarking evaluations</a><br>